Egypt is one of the world’s oldest and greatest civilizations to have ever lived on this earth.

 I politely put my hand on his shoulder and said with a smile, “We can guarantee you, the only place we will be walking to is our hotel, but thank you for the chat and your help”.

 And that was it!
-He walked away and left us alone, Easy no?!
-Don’t be afraid to say no and do not get bullied into places you do not want to go to.
+He walked away and left us alone, easy right?!
+Don’t be afraid to say no and don’t let anyone pressure you into going places you don’t want to be.

-Egypt Scams: Tourist Trap 1 – Nothing is Free!
+3 – Egypt Tourist Scams – Nothing is Free!

-You are walking down the street and a charming man puts a bracelet in your hand, a lovely lady hands you a pretty flower, or the cool security guard lets you into the out-of-bounds area.
-Nothing is free!!
+You are walking down the street and a lovely man puts a bracelet in your hand, a charming lady hands you a pretty flower, or the cool security guard lets you into the out-of-bounds area in one of Egypt’s best attractions – Nothing is free!!

-Unless you want the bracelet, the rose, or see the restricted area, then don’t expect it to be free and you will have to pay for it.
+Unless you want the bracelet, the flower, or see the restricted area, then don’t expect it to be free and you will have to pay for it.

-Another quite common Egypt tourist trap is the friendly local walking alongside you telling you the history of the pyramids or whatever tourist sight you are visiting, he is now your guide!
+Another common tourist trap in Egypt is the friendly local walking alongside you telling you the history of the pyramids or whatever tourist sight you are visiting, he is now your guide!

-Inside your brain, you may think fxxk off, but again politely say no thank you I am OK!
-Don’t be guilt-tripped into “I am just trying to make a living” Unless you want the service, say no.
+Inside your brain, you may think fxxk off, but again politely say: no thank you, I am okay!
+Don’t be guilt-tripped into “I am just trying to make a living” Unless you want the service, say no!

-Egypt Scams: Tourist Trap 2 – Have Lots of Small Notes
+4 – Egypt Tourist Scams – Have Lots of Small Notes

-One of our favourite tips for avoiding Egypt scams is to always try and break up the bigger notes like 100 and 200.
+One of our favorite travel tips for avoiding tourist scams in Egypt is to always try and break up the bigger notes like 100 and 200.
 Often people will “never have the correct change to give back.”

-Egypt Scams: Tourist Trap 3 – Scammed in Restaurants
+5 – Egypt Tourist Scams – Scammed in Restaurants

-The only time we got caught in an Egypt scam was when we went for dinner one evening.
+The only time we got caught in a tourist scam in Egypt was when we went for dinner one evening.

 We ordered two sandwiches for 50 EGP each and a side dish that was 30 EGP, a total price of 130 EGP.
 When we went to pay the bill we were quoted 280 EGP.